YanzheL/mips_soft_cpu/README.md

 32 Floating Point Registers `$f0`-`$f31`

-Detailed documentation (Project Report) can be found at [docs](docs) directory, but currently it is in Chinese.
+Detailed documentation (Project Report) can be found in [docs](docs) directory, but currently it is in Chinese.